PG-13 | | Action, Adventure, Drama

-Years after a plague kills most of humanity and transforms the rest into monsters, the sole survivor in New York City struggles valiantly to find a cure.
+Years after a plague kills most of humanity and transforms the rest into monsters, the sole survivor in New York City struggles valiantly to find a cure in this post-apocalyptic action thriller.

 The world of medicine has seen its share of miracle cures, from the polio vaccine to heart transplants.
 But all past achievements may pale in comparison to the work of Dr. Alice Krippin.
 Thank you so much for joining us this morning.